 - Who is responsible in an emergency?

-Conclusion: Those who work at the top must be prepared at the bottom
+Conclusion: Those who work at the top must be prepared at the bottom.

 Therefore:

-- Plan your deployment technically and personnel-wise
+- Plan your deployment in terms of technology and personnel.

-- And don’t rely on luck – rely on the system
+- And don't rely on luck – rely on the system.

-- Rent work platforms from the experts
+- Rent aerial work platforms from the expert

 Share: